roobscoob/among-us-protocol/02_root_message_types/01_joingame.md

 001b            # Nonce
 0c0001          # Hazel message (tag of 0x01 = JoinGame)
     d3503f8a    # Game ID: -1975562029 (REDSUS)
-    58c90400    # Player Client ID: 313688
+    58c90400    # Joining Client ID: 313688
     4ec20400    # Host Client ID: 311886
 ```
 </details>

-If the client could not join the game, the message will follow this structure:
+### Error: Server-to-Client

+This message is sent from the server to a client that failed to join a game.

 | Type | Name | Description |
 | --- | --- | --- |